My Favourite Quote

 “Enhancing the understanding between people from different cultural backgrounds is her passion.”

-Tippayarat experienced coordinating the Thai and the Japanese through various interesting careers including interpreter, marketing staff, Thai language instructor, DJ at a Japanese radio and a MC at a Thai-Japanese TV program.
-She also engaged in a new product development project.
-At the time, she realized that nonverbal communication also causes misunderstanding between Thai and Japanese.
-Therefore, she worked on researching the differences between Thai and Japanese facial expression, one of non-verbal communication method, and had the results published.
+Tippayarat has experience in coordinating between Thai and Japanese through various careers including interpreter, marketing staff, Thai language instructor, DJ at a Japanese radio and a MC at a Thai-Japanese TV program.